queil/gmox/README.md

 * `exact` - matches if the request is exactly the same as the stub input
 * `partial` - matches if the stub input data is a sub-tree of the request data
-* `regexp` - like `partial` but values in requests can be matched with a regular expression
+* `regex` - like `partial` but values in requests can be matched with a regular expression

 Whenever a gRPC call is received the request data is evaluated against the available stub configurations.
-Multiple stubs can be configured for a gRPC method and they're evaluated from the most (`exact`) to the least (`regexp`) specific.
+Multiple stubs can be configured for a gRPC method and they're evaluated from the most (`exact`) to the least (`regex`) specific.
 The first match wins.

 ## Usage/deployment modes